 Digital Eye Strain

 Nearly 60% of people who routinely use computers or digital devices experience symptoms of digital eye strain — also called computer vision syndrome.
 Symptoms of eye strain include eye fatigue and discomfort, dry eye, headaches, blurred vision, neck and shoulder pain, eye twitching, and red eyes.

 Taking frequent breaks from your screen can help reduce eye strain and neck, back and shoulder pain during your workday.

-To reduce your risk of tiring your eyes, look away from your computer at least every 20 minutes and gaze at a distant object at least 20 feet away for at least 20 seconds.
-Looking far away relaxes the focusing lens inside the eye to reduce fatigue.
+Also, look away from your computer at least every 20 minutes and gaze at a distant object at least 20 feet away for at least 20 seconds.
+This relaxes the focusing lens inside the eye to prevent fatigue.